Hik289/SkillOps/README.md

 missing validators and incompatible interfaces.
 This is the **technical-debt problem** for agent skill ecosystems.

-SkillOps treats skill maintenance as a first-class concern.
+SkillOps treats skill maintenance as a first-class concern because task-time repair is not enough: a patched episode can still leave duplicate skills, missing validators, type mismatches, and stale implementations inside the library for future agents to retrieve again.
+SkillOps diagnoses and repairs that library-time technical debt before downstream retrieval or planning.

 Every skill is modelled as an explicit five-tuple `(Precondition, Operation, Artifact, Validator, Failure-modes)` (an *Internal Skill Graph*), and the library is a typed *External Graph-of-Graphs* with five edge kinds (`dependency`, `compatibility`, `redundancy`, `alternative`, `lineage`).
 On top of that, SkillOps provides:

 - a **Graph-of-Graphs Planner** that does signature lookup, inter-skill stitching, validator/adapter insertion and local repair,